altaired/katacoda-scenarios/scheduled-kubeless/step1.md

 On your right is a terminal that we've setup with a kubernetes cluster.
 This cluster will be used throughout this tutorial.
-We expect you to have some knowlodge about kubernetes before doing this tutorial, knowing common concepts, such as clusters, services, deployments, pods a.s.o is expected.
-If you're completely unfamiliar with kubernetes, we suggest you read up on it before hand.
-On the bottom of this page are two great tutorials on kubernetes (not part of the tutorial).
+We expect you to have some knowledge about Kubernetes before doing this tutorial, and know about common concepts, such as clusters, services, deployments, and pods.
+If you're completely unfamiliar with Kubernetes, we suggest you read up on it beforehand.
+On the bottom of this page you can find links to two great tutorials on Kubernetes (not part of the tutorial).